-Objective: Inventory, assess and prioritize the condition of all Rio Communities' infrastructure and assets, both public and private.
+Objective: Maintain Inventory assess and prioritize the condition of all Rio Communities' infrastructure and assets, both public and private.

-- 5.01 Use the renovation of the Municipal Multipurpose Complex as the show-piece for how to improve infrastructure. - 5.02 Map and dimension all city roadways (e.g. state, county, city and private) within the jurisdictional boundaries of Rio Communities, identifying their type, and assessing their condition.
+5.01 Use the renovation of the Municipal Multipurpose Complex as the showpiece for Capital outlay investment how to improve infrastructure.

+5.02 Maintain map with and dimensions all city roadways (e.g. state, county, city and private) within the jurisdictional boundaries

+Communities, identifying their type, and assessing their condition.